openharmony/docs/en/application-dev/reference/js-service-widget-ui/js-service-widget-syntax-hml.md

 >  **NOTE**
 >  - When using data binding, you can use the object operator or array operator on a key to access the bound data, for example, **{{key.value}}** and **{{key[0]}}**.
 >
->  - String concatenation, logical operations, and ternary expressions are supported.
+>  - String concatenation, logical operations, and ternary expressions are supported since API version 6.
 >   - String concatenation:
 >      - A variable can be followed by another variable, for example, **{{key1}}{{key2}}**.
 >      - A variable can also be followed by a constant, for example, **"my name is {{name}}, i am from {{city}}."    "key1 {{key1}}"**.